wpmetabox/docsv2/docs/tutorials/style-posts-different-categories.md

 Just choose a color for the category.

-## Step 2: Change the background color for posts
+## 2. Changing the background color for posts

 Go to a post in the **Breakfast** category, its background color still is the white as default.